waynodiablo/Oystercard/yelpv1.md

     visit '/'
     click_link 'Delete KFC'
     expect(page).not_to have_content 'KFC'
-    expect(page).to have_content 'Restaurants deleted successfully'
+    expect(page).to have_content 'Restaurant deleted successfully'
   end

 end